postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/visualizer.md

 ## Visualizer API

-You can access visualizers from [Postman API](/docs/postman/postman-api/intro-api/).
+You can access visualizers from the [Postman API](/docs/postman/postman-api/intro-api/).
 The `pm.visualizer.set()` method takes three parameters:

 * `layout` (required): The first parameter is a [Handlebars](https://handlebarsjs.com/) HTML template string.
 * `data` (optional): The second parameter is data that you can bind to the template.
 The properties of this object can be accessed in the template.